 Randy Pate, Pascagoula MS – If people come to our church and say, “This is my church,” whether they’ve been born again or not we’ll find something for them to do.
 Somebody’s got to type the words for the songs on the computer, pour Kool-Aid, mow and trim bushes.
 I’ll make anybody a greeter at the door.
 We have to get them past the mentality that they are coming to Pastor Pate’s church or The Sanctuary, to where they say they are coming to their church.
 The only requirements are that you show up, be faithful and put a smile on your face.
 We cycle them into the program so that when new people come, they’ll see somebody who looks like them: people at every level of Christian maturity.

 When somebody first comes into our church, we try to offer them a home Bible study or Search for Truth program.
 When they pray through, we offer them an introductory lesson.
 I also have a four-lesson series called An Introduction to The Sanctuary.
 There’s a lesson on who we are, what we believe, what organization we belong to, and the history of our church.
 Sometimes the new converts class starts with those four lessons.

 We have used different curriculums.
 The one we are using now has 30 or 40 lessons and lasts the better part of a year.
 More than half the people that have come through the classes are still with us.

-Jonathan Vazquez, Potts Camp, MS – We try to get everyone who visits to a breakfast at our church, where I share the vision of our church and how we can help them to become what God wants them to be.
+Jonathan Vazquez, Potts Camp, MS – We try to get everyone who visits to come to a breakfast at our church, where I share the vision of our church, and how we can help them to become what God wants them to be.
 We use that as a primary contact.